 Arriving in Dili from the sky and circling over its stunning bay is the perfect introduction to one of the world’s newest countries (Timor Leste, as it’s known locally, was founded in 2002).

 But few people come here: it is expensive, hard to reach, its volatile past is still too recent and it hardly has any tourist infrastructure.

 All of this is changing.

-It may be hard to reach, but not that hard.
-There are flights from Australia and from several points in Southeast Asia (Bali is the most common but there are a few from Singapore, and the list is growing).
+There are flights from Australia and from several points in Southeast Asia (Bali is the most common but there are a few from Singapore and Indonesia, and the list is growing).
 East Timor flights are still expensive, but as more people visit, prices will fall.

-The infrastructure is being upgraded but remains in a pathetic state.
-The water is not fit to drink, medical facilities are still inadequate, and the roads, which are often made of dirt, tend to wash out completely in the rainy season.
+The infrastructure is being upgraded but remains poor.
+In some parts of the country, the water is not fit to drink, most medical facilities are inadequate, and the roads, which are often made of dirt, tend to wash out completely in the rainy season.

-Wifi works relatively well if you buy a SIM card, but don't expect wifi signs in any private establishments.
+Wifi works relatively well in the capital if you buy a SIM card, but don’t expect wifi signs in private establishments.
 There is construction everywhere, and slowly, the main arteries are being paved.
 Timor Leste is being dragged into the 21st century.